theilr/slice-n-dice/README.md

 This routine (unlike most of the rest of the routines in this package) works with only a single input image; it breaks it into tiles, and then jitters the tiles to produce a jittered version of the image.
 Kind of like pixel spread, but 1/ for tiles and 2/ the jitter is at the pixel and not the tile level.

-### gapify/gapify2d:
+### gapify:

-After an image is broken into tiles, the gapify routines can be used to add gaps between the tiles; these are by default black but the user can specify the desired color.
+After an image is broken into tiles, the gapify routine can be used to add gaps between the tiles; these are by default black but the user can specify the desired color.

 ## Libraries